-Weekly 2 hour lecture over 11 weeks, plus self-directed study time.
+COURSE LENGTH: Weekly 3 hour lecture over 11 weeks, plus self-directed study

 This module is aimed at statutory and voluntary service practitioners.